'Half of the US population will experience some form of significant neck pain in their lifetime.'

 Sleeping, sitting, reading, working, driving and virutally any movement can hurt.

-The neck, or cervical spine, (shown in the picture) starts just below the base of the skull and ends at the junction of our lower neck and upper back.
+The neck, or cervical spine, (shown in the picture) starts just below the base of the skull and ends at the junction of the lower neck and upper back.

-The cervical spine consists of seven small vertebrae separated by shock absorbing disks between vertebrae 2-7, muscles, tendons and ligaments, and is responsible for supporting the full weight of the head while also allowing us to move our head in any direction.
+The cervical spine consists of 7 small vertebrae separated by shock absorbing disks between vertebrae 2-7, muscles, tendons and ligaments.
+It is responsible for supporting the total weight of the head all while allowing for movement in all directions.

-The cervical vertebrae also provide an avenue for the vertebral arteries to travel up and into the base of our skull. (modeled in red)
+The cervical vertebrae also provide an avenue for the vertebral arteries to travel up and into the base of the skull. (modeled in red)

-The space created by the connection of vertebra (intervertebral foramen) allow for the spinal nerves (modeled in yellow) to emerge from the spinal cord and travel out to our neck, upper back and all the way down to our fingertips.
+The space created by the the juncture of two neighboring vertebra, called the intervertebral foramen, allow for the spinal nerves (modeled in yellow) to emerge from the spinal cord and travel out to our neck, upper back and down to our fingertips.

 Injury and Accidents

-- Degenerative disorders such as osteoarthritis, spinal stenosis, and degenerative disc disease directly affect the spine.
+Degenerative disorders such as osteoarthritis, spinal stenosis, and degenerative disk disease directly affect the spine.

 Degenerative disc disease

-- Can cause reduction in the elasticity and height of intervertebral discs.
-Over time, a disc may bulge or herniate, causing tingling, numbness, and pain that runs into the arm.
+Can cause reduction in the elasticity and height of intervertebral disks.
+Over time, a disk may bulge or herniate, causing tingling, numbness, and pain that runs into the arm.